henrysouchien/risk_module/Readme.md

 - "What if I reduce position X?" → Use `run_what_if()` function
 - "Optimize for minimum risk" → Use `run_min_variance()` function
 - "Optimize for maximum return" → Use `run_max_return()` function
-- "What's my risk score?" → Use `portfolio_risk_score()` function
+- "What's my risk score?" → Use `run_risk_score_analysis()` for complete analysis
-- "Why is my risk score low?" → Check factor exposures and concentration
+- "Why is my risk score low?" → Check component breakdown in risk score analysis
-- "How do I improve my portfolio?" → Review risk score breakdown and recommendations
+- "How do I improve my portfolio?" → Review risk score recommendations and suggested limits
+- "What are my risk limits?" → Use `run_risk_score_analysis()` for suggested limits

 **Key Configuration Files:**
 - `portfolio.yaml` - Portfolio weights and factor proxies